Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Introduction

-The main contributions of this work are: \begin{enumerate} \item The first head-to-head empirical comparison of RL and MPC for HVAC in an occupied home, providing a residential counterpart to prior commercial building studies \cite{wang2024long}. \item An analysis of long-term performance stability and adaptation, drawing unique insights from only the second month-long RL field test in a residential setting reported to date \cite{montazeri2025fully}. \item A practical roadmap of lessons learned outlining key challenges and solutions for model accuracy, safety, and deployment labor when deploying advanced controllers in the wild. \end{enumerate}
+In summary, this paper makes three main contributions to the research literature: \begin{enumerate} \item The first empirical comparison of RL and MPC for HVAC in an occupied house, providing a residential counterpart to prior commercial building studies \cite{wang2024long}. \item An analysis of long-term RL performance and adaptation, drawing insights from a month-long residential field test. \item A practical roadmap of lessons learned outlining challenges and solutions for model accuracy, safety, and engineering effort when deploying MPC or RL in the wild. \end{enumerate} Our goal with this study is to help researchers understand the practical challenges involved in deploying MPC or RL for residential HVAC, highlight research directions that could address these challenges, and ultimately bring the technologies closer to real-world deployability at scale.

 The remainder of this paper is organized as follows.
 Section \ref{sec:related_work} discusses relevant prior work including experimental studies.
 Section \ref{sec:background} reviews foundational concepts in RL and MPC.
-Section \ref{sec:approach} details the RL and MPC methodology used for comparison.
+Section \ref{sec:approach} details the specific RL and MPC variants that we compare.
 Section \ref{sec:experiments} details the experimental design.
-Section \ref{sec:results} presents the empirical results from the month-long field deployment, including adaptation performance, and a comparative analysis of the RL controller against MPC an existing benchmark controller regarding savings, efficiency, and comfort.
-Section \ref{sec:discussions} reflects on the lessons learned from the deployment and discusses practical improvements for future RL and MPC implementations.
-Finally, the paper concludes in Section \ref{sec:conclusions}.
+Section \ref{sec:results} presents the empirical results from the field deployments, comparing energy use and occupant comfort under MPC, RL, and a constant-setpoint baseline.
+Section \ref{sec:discussions} discusses lessons learned and practical improvements for future RL and MPC implementations.
+Section \ref{sec:conclusions} concludes the paper with a synthesis and a discussion of the limitations and future work.